 I'm finally ready to give pasta salad another chance.
 Of course, in a completely different way.
 For me, the key to a decent pasta salad (or most cooking, really) is incorporating freshness, texture, and flavor.
 Because pasta is bland on its own, you need to build in components with character and interest.

 Alright, so the thing about the feta, and it's totally optional, is that it's made of tofu.
 I made fake-out feta using tofu.
 I like this idea because it makes this dish dairy-free, and when you're bringing something to a party, you never know everyone's diet preferences.
 For me, it's just easier to assume someone can't have dairy or can't have gluten.
-If gluten is a concern, it easy to use gluten-free pasta here, too.
+If gluten is a concern, it's easy to use gluten-free pasta here, too.

-The feta is made by cutting tofu into small pieces or crumbles and tossing it in a mixture of cider vinegar, salt, nutritional yeast, onion powder, oil, and oregano.
+The feta is made by cutting tofu into small pieces or crumbles and tossing it in a mix of cider vinegar, salt, nutritional yeast, onion powder, oil, and oregano.
 You let it sit in the fridge to marinate for a while to acquire that salty, briny flavor.

 I actually brought this vegan pesto pasta salad to a family get-together a few weeks ago, where no one is vegan, and surprisingly, there were no comments about the tofu feta.
 Either they knew and didn't care (doubt it), or they couldn't tell the difference.

 And you know what?
-It's actually delicious.
+It's delicious.
 I can certainly tell it's not feta, but it's something I would eat regardless.
 You only need about half of the feta that the recipe makes, so you can either add more or save the rest for another use.
 It’s excellent on a garden salad or added to tacos.

-Feta: If you're not worried about keeping it vegan pasta salad, skip the part about using the tofu and use fresh feta instead.
-My favorite is whole milk feta from Maplebrook Farm.
+Feta: If you're not worried about keeping it vegan pasta salad, skip the part about using tofu and use fresh feta instead.
+My favorite is the whole milk feta from Maplebrook Farm.
 I love the tang of the salty brine and how it perfectly crumbles.

 Cheese: You’ll notice I also cut the cheese from the pesto, though you can easily replace the nutritional yeast with Parmesan.